 How can nurses help foster transparency in healthcare?
-I was very fortunate to attend The National Patient Safety Foundations’ Lucian Leape Institute’s 8th Annual Forum & Keynote dinner on September 17, 2015 as one of the nurses selected to represent our organization.
+I was very fortunate to attend The National Patient Safety Foundations’ Lucian Leape Institute’s 8th Annual Forum & Keynote Dinner on September 17, 2015, as one of the nurses selected to represent our organization.
 Lucian Leape is considered the father of the modern patient safety movement in the US.
 In 1994, he wrote “Error in Medicine” published in JAMA.
 This led to the development of The National Patient Safety Foundation (NPSF) in 2007 and along with the Institute …

 In medical career terminology, there are specific terms that are often used interchangeably.
 And while plenty of career fields have terms that people tend to mix up (for example, criminology and criminal justice), in the medical career field, interchanging can have consequences.
 Medical career terminology seems to be more confusing than most – probably because the average person, or student who wants a career in healthcare, simply doesn’t have enough knowledge.
 Two commonly interchanged terms in the healthcare field are healthcare management and healthcare administration.

 Healthcare facilities everywhere are struggling to do more with less.
 Patients are getting sicker and reimbursements are getting smaller.
 Even with new insurance laws on the books, many patients are uninsured or underinsured.
 Healthcare facilities have struggled to meet the rising demand of patients.
 For many healthcare organizations, this has created backlogs of patients and mounting stressed-out healthcare professionals.